Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Asymptotic expansion of posterior coverage and its expectation

 \end{theorem} The proof of Theorem \ref{Th1} is deferred to the Appendix \ref{sec:app_th}.
 The posterior coverage of $I_i^{\text{YL}}$ can be obtained similarly as in Theorem \ref{Th1} and we comment on this in the remark below.

-\begin{remark} \textbf{[Posterior coverage of $I_i^{\text{YL}}$]} We note that the posterior coverage expansion of $I_i^{\text{YL}}$ yields a similar expression as in \eqref{th1-2} for which the terms $c_i$ and $\tilde{l}_i^{(1)}$ (c.f. \eqref{eq:ci}) are different.
+\begin{remark} \textbf{[Posterior coverage of $I_i^{\text{YL}}$]} We note that the posterior coverage expansion of $I_i^{\text{YL}}$ yields a similar expression as in \eqref{th1-2} for which the terms $\hat c_i$ and $\hat{l}_i^{(1)}$ (cf. \eqref{eq:ci}) are different.
 For the posterior coverage expansion of $I_i^{\text{YL}}$, these are given by

 where $\hat r_i \equiv r_i|_{A=\hat A}$.
-Interestingly, the additional term involving a leverage type factor ($\hat r_i$) in $c_{i;\text{YL}}$ and $\tilde{l}^{(1)}_{i;\text{YL}}$ from \eqref{adj_lYL} eventually get canceled with each other in the prior derivation.
+Interestingly, the additional term involving a leverage type factor ($\hat r_i$) in $\hat c_{i;\text{YL}}$ and $l^{(1)}_{i;\text{YL}}$ from \eqref{adj_lYL} eventually get canceled with each other in the prior derivation.
 The expressions of the adjustment factor $h_{i;\text{YL}}$ of $I_i^{\text{YL}}$ and $h_i$ of $I_i^\text{N}$ as functions of $A$ are given by

 In conclusion, $h_{i;\text{YL}}$ includes the leverage term whereas $h_i$ does not, making $h_i$ more straightforward than $h_{i;\text{YL}}$.
 Moreover, in the balanced case, the adjustment factor $h_i$ and the respective AML estimator $\tilde{A}_i$ reduce to non–area-specific forms, which is not the case for $h_{i;\text{YL}}$ and $\hat{A}_{i;\text{gls}}$, due to the leverage term.
 We later observe in Proposition \ref{cor5} that the term $l^{(1)}_{i}$ plays a crucial role in the bias and length comparison of EBCIs. \end{remark}